AndreMIsidoro/escalations/ldap_enumeration.md

 https://github.com/Andre92Marcos/tools/blob/master/netexec/README.md#ldap

-## When we have a domain username, no password, no access to target
+## If we have usernames and want to check if they are domain usernames

 Enumerate users found to see if they pre authenticate to kerberos

    kerbrute userenum --dc <ip_to_domain_controller> -d <full_domain_name> <filename_with_usernames>

+## When we have a domain username, no password, no access to target

 If we can make the target make a smb request back to us